duraipraveenkumar/duraipraveenkumar/README.md

 Welcome to My GitHub Repository 🚀

 Hello there!
 I'm Durai Praveen Kumar.
 After graduating from a software engineering BootCamp accredited by the University of Nottingham and Hyperiondev, I've embarked on an exciting journey in data science.
-Currently, I'm enriching my skills with a Master's in Data Science and Analytics and working as a Junior Data Analyst at the Traditional Music Foundation 🎵.
+Currently, I'm enriching my skills with a Master's in Data Science and Analytics 🎵.
 My diverse background, which spans Biomedical Sciences 🔬 and a deep-rooted passion for music 🎻, empowers me to bring a distinctive perspective to the data science and analytics field 💻.

 About This Repository